kaczmareka/cern_read_json/README.md

 ## Overview

-This is a repository with implementation of a package in Python, which aims to read a JSON file.
+This is a repository with implementation of a module in Python, which aims to read a JSON file.

 Implemented by: Agata Kaczmarek

 ## How to run?